-- Because it takes a while to build up an audience, and then target and profile that audience there is an incentive to produce never-ending content torrents, because that is the easiest format to financialise.
-As a result they overflow the banks of their concept, or at least dilute it until the flavour is weak.
+Podcasts are a vexing artform.
+Like many artforms delivered serially they tend to start ragged, peak, then become boring parodies of themselves.
+Presumably this is because it takes a while to build up an audience, and then target and profile that audience, so there is an incentive to produce never-ending content torrents, because that is the easiest format to financialise.
+As a result, they overflow the banks of their concept, or at least dilute it until the flavour is weak.

 On the plus side, podcasts for now open the door to some odd and interesting voices who entertain and occasionally inform me cheaply, and in a way that seems somehow less pathological and/or sleep disrupting than prestige TV shows.

 So, recommendations.
 Having mention that recommending some of them is fraught because the unschooled might start on a waste-of-time or off-message episode, let us do it.
 These concerns aside, there is entertaining stuff being produced, and educational stuff, and titillating stuff, and stuff that gives a strong but baseless sense that it is educational by making you sound erudite at parties without requiring substantive effort or transformative understanding.
 It is hard to search for that last quality, but here, try a podcast search engine, Listen notes.
 Open Culture’s podcast list also includes excellent recommendations.
 It skews a little virtuous and improving for my smutty lowbrow tastes, but I got some good ideas from there.